Never thought it would end this way... Killed by something I can't even punch...

 - Bolt: Meddlesome TV executives and dog catchers cause problems for the main heroes, and Bolt initially blames "Dr. Calico" for everything, but in reality there is no central villain.

-- A Goofy Movie: Max's principle Mazur and Pete are sort of jerks, but they never really do anything villainous.
+- A Goofy Movie: Max's principal Mazur and Pete are sort of jerks, but they never really do anything villainous.
 The main conflict of the movie comes from Max trying to make it to a concert instead of going to the lake with his dad.

 - Hotel Transylvania: While a few outside factors interfere with the plot, there's no major threat or villains here, all of the conflict comes from Dracula just trying to keep his daughter safe.